 7. Inquiry into and report on judicial salaries

-(1) Subject to section 5(1) and (1b) of the Judges’ Salaries and Pensions Act 1950 and section 12(3a) of the District Court of Western Australia Act 1969, the Tribunal shall, from time to time as provided by this Act, inquire into, and report to the Minister on, the question whether any alterations are desirable in the remuneration to be paid or provided to Judges, District Court Judges, Masters of the Supreme Court and magistrates and the Commissioner appointed under the Corruption and Crime Commission Act 2003, the Parliamentary Inspector of the Corruption and Crime Commission appointed under the Corruption and Crime Commission Act 2003, and if the Tribunal reports that any such alterations are desirable it shall, in its report, recommend the nature and extent of the alterations that should be made.
+(1) Subject to section 5(1) and (1b) of the Judges’ Salaries and Pensions Act 1950 and section 12(3a) of the District Court of Western Australia Act 1969, the Tribunal shall, from time to time as provided by this Act, inquire into, and report to the Minister on, the question whether any alterations are desirable in the remuneration to be paid or provided to Judges, District Court Judges, Masters of the Supreme Court and magistrates and the Parliamentary Inspector of the Corruption and Crime Commission appointed under the Corruption and Crime Commission Act 2003, and if the Tribunal reports that any such alterations are desirable it shall, in its report, recommend the nature and extent of the alterations that should be made.

 (2) The report of the Tribunal —